 Each work within Ripple can be seen as an embodiment of gratitude and intimacy, meticulously crafted by an artist who invests his emotions into every creation.
 The contours of each piece breathe with life, offering a glimpse into Anderson’s profound contemplation and unwavering dedication to his craft.

-Born and raised in rural Eastern Washington, Dan John Anderson spent his formative years in Portland, Oregon where he studied at the Oregon College of Art & Craft.
-Surrounded by the forests of the Pacific Northwest, Dan’s first materiality interest was wood.
-He continues to revere the medium along with other craft-based materials which have a history rooted in collaboration, intense labor, and pragmatism.
-Anderson and his studio are currently based in Yucca Valley, California.
-His work has been shown in a variety of locations including the Palm Springs Art Museum, A-Z West, NYC Design Week, MATTER NYC, and Curator’s Cube Japan.
+Dan John Anderson’s upbringing in rural Eastern Washington, coupled with his years spent in the midst of the Pacific Northwest’s majestic forests while studying at the Oregon College of Art & Craft in Portland, shaped his initial fascination with wood as a material.
+Anderson continues to hold reverence for this medium, along with other craft-based materials that boast a rich history rooted in collaboration, laborious effort, and practicality.
+Presently, Anderson and his studio are based in Yucca Valley, California.
+His artwork has been showcased in prestigious venues such as the Palm Springs Art Museum, A-Z West, NYC Design Week, MATTER NYC, and Curator’s Cube Japan.

 Don’t miss the opportunity to experience Ripple, which is currently on display at The Future Perfect’s San Francisco gallery until November.